RobertStankala/Projekt_oddaj_w_dobre_rece/README.md

-# Projekt: oddaj w dobre ręce
+# Projekt: oddaj w dobre ręce ( Project: give it to good hands )
+website with a collection of things for the needy

 Used technologies: